 Word of mouth has always had an enormous influence on buying decisions.
 A recommendation not only results in new customers but also the sustainable and, above all, organic growth of the company.
 A friend’s personal recommendation will outshine any advertising measure, no matter how good.
 But in general, customers actually expect and demand to be satisfied when they purchase or use a service.

-Customer opinions are more transparent than ever.
+Customer opinions are more transparent than ever:

 To recommend something, buyers must be so delighted that their expectations for a product or service are actually surpassed.
 Only then will they “peddle” what they bought.
 It’s different when it comes to disappointment in a service and dissatisfaction with a product.
 Negative experiences are shared and publicized about 8x more often.
-Digital media and networks such as Facebook now intensify this process even more.
+Digital media and social media networks such as Facebook now intensify this process even more.

-Measuring consumer sentiment
+Measuring consumer sentiment:

 The Net Promoter Score is a reliable and popular technique for measuring current consumer sentiment along with the likelihood of recommendations.
-By asking the decisive question “How likely are you to recommend the product / service to others?”, companies get a key indicator of how the company is performing.
+By asking the decisive question “How likely are you to recommend the product/service to others?”, companies get a key indicator of how the company is performing.

 In practical applications, the Net Promoter Score is often combined with questions about customer satisfaction.
 Numerous companies conduct surveys at least once a year to find out how customers feel about them.
 By now the question about the likelihood to recommend to others is standard.

-1st tip: Key factors for consumer sentiment
+1st tip: Get specific about consumer sentiment

 Knowing the rate of recommendations for your company is good.
-But only when you know the reasons and motivations behind your customer’s decision do you get the key to optimize your processes and products in the right places.
+But only when you know the reasons and motivations behind your customer’s decision do you get the key to optimizing your processes and products in the right places.
 Is it the price of a product, the availability of employees on the service hotline, the packaging that is hard to open, etc.?

 By asking just a single additional question, you gain very valuable insights from your customers about what exactly makes your products and services successful and attractive – or what disappoints the customers.
 You learn what you do well and where you need to do better.